Not too long ago, the student loan world was a lot like the Wild West.

 Back then, it was a common belief that private student loans were the “bad guys,” and federal loans like the Parent PLUS loan, were the “good guys.”

-That way of thinking has begin to change and private student loans are now, in many cases, becoming the right choice.
+That way of thinking has begun to change and private student loans are now, in many cases, becoming the right choice.

 They now can have rates, depending on your own credit score and history, that are even cheaper than Parent PLUS loans.

 They also can be a better option for short-term lending because many don’t have origination fees.